agsb/minute/notes/2review/simple_order.md

 ## corpus counts

-these are counts from NSGL lists, without multuply by frequencies
+these are counts from NSGL lists, without multiply by frequencies

     31241 124964 854573 ngslf.v
      2801  11204  74935 ngslp.v